ftdot/EasyTl/README.md

 To work with the EasyTl you must install required packages and run it by the python 3.11+.
 But you can run the installation script, that will do it all work, after that you can use EasyTl.

 **WARNING:** You must install the python 3.11 for first.
-You can do it from their official site: https://www.python.org/
+You can do it from it official site: https://www.python.org/

 #### For the Linux: